 The first thing I can say about our Norway cruise is that we loved that the cruise started way above the Arctic Circle in Tromsø.
 Our arrival really set the tone for our trip with classic weather and arctic scenery.
-As full time travelers we have learned to appreciate all landscapes, but I feel that for some people, starting in the south and then cruising north could be a let down.

 You won’t see the staggering drama of the major fjords of the south when you get that far north and being able to start in the north, with the jagged peaks and fickle weather, really set a building tone for the ultimate crescendo when we hit the south.
 This alone really stood out to me as an important thing to consider for planning a Norway cruise.

 When we went – we took our Norway cruise in late May, officially in the Spring timeframe.
 Why?
 Because we love to travel to destinations like Norway in the shoulder season.
-I love to photograph mountains that still have a little snow left on them against a foreground of landscape that is beginning to get vibrant right before summer.
-Plus, neither of us are fans of huge peak season crowds and we’ll pack a couple extra layers as a trade off to overcrowded places.
+I love to photograph mountains that still have a little snow left on them against a foreground of the landscape that is beginning to get vibrant right before summer.
+Plus, neither of us are fans of huge peak season crowds and we’ll pack a couple of extra layers as a trade-off to overcrowded places.

 We had a really great time and found the Norway cruise offered by G Adventures to offer all the things we look for in a travel experience.
 Still on the fence or looking for a reason to consider the G Expedition?
 Have a look at 10 Reasons to Take a Norwegian Fjords Cruise with G Adventures.

-Things to Consider when Planning a Cruise to Norway
+Things to Consider When Planning a Cruise to Norway